Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography

 \paragraph{Funding.} This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory (LANL) and the Laboratory Directed Research and Development program of LANL.

-\paragraph{Acknowledgment.} The authors acknowledge Jennifer Schei Disterhaupt from LANL for contributing to the code for the noise and scatter model.
-The authors acknowledge Gabriel Maliakal and Shijun Liang (PhD students, Michigan State University) for useful discussions.
+\paragraph{Acknowledgment.} The authors acknowledge Jennifer Schei Disterhaupt for her contributions to the noise and scatter model.
+The authors acknowledge Gabriel Malikal (PhD Student, MSU) for contributing to the code for radiograph generation for 3D cone beam CT.
+The authors also acknowledge Madeline Mitchell and Shijun Liang (MSU) for their work on the project.

 \paragraph{Disclosures.} The authors declare no conflicts of interest.